FuelLabs/fuels-rs/docs/src/predicates/send-spend-predicate.md

 {{#include ../../../examples/predicates/src/lib.rs:predicate_send}}
 ```

 To spend the funds that are now locked in the predicate we have to provide two out of three signatures whose public keys match the ones we defined in the predicate.
-The signatures are generated in the snippet below:
+In this example, the signatures are generated from an array of zeros.

 ```rust,ignore
 {{#include ../../../examples/predicates/src/lib.rs:predicate_signatures}}